Thomas Cromwell: Downfall and execution

 A bill of attainder containing a long list of indictments, including supporting Anabaptists, corrupt practices, (Note: Elton was unable to identify any surviving evidence of cash bribes or other practices that would have been considered corrupt in Cromwell's time.) leniency in matters of justice, acting for personal gain, protecting Protestants accused of heresy and thus failing to enforce the Act of Six Articles, and plotting to marry King Henry's daughter Mary, was introduced into the House of Lords a week later.
 It was augmented with a further charge of sacramentarianism, for which the Six Articles allowed only the death penalty, two days after that.
 It passed on 29 June 1540.

 All Cromwell's honours were forfeited and it was publicly proclaimed that he could be called only "Thomas Cromwell, cloth carder".
 The King deferred the execution until his marriage to Anne of Cleves could be annulled; Cromwell was being spared for the time being in case he was needed to give evidence of the King's distaste for Anne.
 Anne, however, agreed to an amicable annulment (and was treated with great generosity by Henry as a result).
 Hoping for clemency, Cromwell wrote in support of the annulment, in his last personal address to the King.
 He ended the letter: "Most gracious Prince, I cry for mercy, mercy, mercy."

 Cromwell was condemned to death without trial, lost all his titles and property and was publicly beheaded on Tower Hill on 28 July 1540, on the same day as the King's marriage to Catherine Howard.
 Cromwell made a prayer and speech on the scaffold, professing to die "in the traditional [Catholic] faith" and denying that he had aided heretics.
 This was a necessary disavowal, to protect his family.
+Two contemporary sources report that he addressed the poet Thomas Wyatt from the scaffold, asking Wyatt to pray for him.
+(Note: Wyatt had enjoyed Cromwell's patronage and protection.
+According to the contemporary Spanish Chronicle, Cromwell's words to Wyatt were: "Gentle Wyatt, God be with you, and I pray you to pray God for me"; Wyatt was so overcome with tears that he could not respond.
+A contemporary English account quotes Cromwell's last words as "Farewell Wyat. / & gentell Wiat praye for me.")
 The circumstances of his execution are a source of debate: while some accounts state that the executioner had great difficulty severing his head, others claim that this is apocryphal and that it took only one blow.
 Afterwards, his head was set on a spike on London Bridge.